Perceptual Generative Autoencoders: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of LPGA and VPGA on three image datasets, MNIST \cite{lecun1998mnist}, CIFAR-10 \cite{krizhevsky2009learning}, and CelebA \cite{liu2015faceattributes}.
 For CelebA, we employ the discriminator and generator architecture of DCGAN \cite{radford2015unsupervised} for the encoder and decoder of PGA.
 We half the number of filters (i.e., $64$ filters for the first convolutional layer) for faster experiments, while more filters are observed to improve performance.
-Due to smaller input sizes, we reduce the number of convolutional layers accordingly for MNIST and CIFAR-10, and add a fully-connected layer of $1024$ units for MNIST, as done in \cite{chen2016infogan}.
+See Appendix~\ref{sec:more_results} for results on larger models.
+Due to smaller input sizes, we reduce the number of convolutional layers accordingly for MNIST and CIFAR-10, and add a fully-connected layer of $1024$ units for MNIST, as done in \citet{chen2016infogan}.
 SGD with a momentum of $0.9$ is used to train all models.
 Other hyperparameters are tuned heuristically, and could be improved by a more extensive grid search.
-For fair comparison, $\sigma$ is tuned for both VAEs and VPGA.
+For fair comparison, $\sigma$ is tuned for both VAE and VPGA.
 All experiments are performed on a single GPU.